LOW LACTATE (VENOUS) TEST RESULT REFERENT VALUES. What does low Lactate (Venous) test result referent values level mean?

 Lactate (Venous) values and definitions

-HIGH TOTAL TRIIODOTHYRONINE TEST RESULT REFERENT VALUES What does high triiodothyronine test result referent values level mean?
+HIGH UREA TEST RESULT REFERENT VALUES What does high Urea test result referent values level mean?

-HIGH EOSINOPHIL GRANULOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does high Eosinophil granulocytes test result referent values for adult level mean?
+LOW SHBG TEST RESULT REFERENT VALUES FOR MALE ADULTS What does low SHGB test result referent values for male adult level mean?

-LOW ANTITHROMBIN TEST RESULT REFERENT VALUES What does low Antithrombin test result referent values level mean?
+LOW EOSINOPHIL GRANULOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does low Eosinophil granulocytes test result referent values for adult level mean?

-HIGH URIC ACID TEST RESULT REFERENT VALUES FOR MALE What does high Uric acid test result referent values for male level mean?
+HIGH RETICULOCYTES TEST RESULT REFERENT VALUES FOR NEWBORN What does high Reticulocytes test result referent values for newborn level mean?

-HIGH C-REATIVE PROTEIN (CRP) TEST RESULT REFERENT VALUES What does high C-reactive protein (CRP)test result referent values level mean?
+HIGH HEMATOCRIT (HCT) TEST RESULT REFERENT VALUES FOR CHILDREN What does high Hematocrit (Hct) test result referent values for children level mean?

-HIGH ESTRADIOL TEST RESULT REFERENT VALUES FOR ADULTS FEMALE What does high estradiol test result referent values for adults female level mean?
+LOW CREATINE TEST RESULT REFERENT VALUES FOR FEMALE What does low Creatine test result referent values for female level mean?

-HIGH RETICULOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does high Reticulocytes test result referent values for adult level mean?
+LOW REUMATOID FACTOR (RF) TEST RESULT EQUIVOCAL REFERENT VALUES What does low Reumatoid factor (RF) test result equivocal referent values level mean?

-HIGH ANTI-CITRULLINATED PROTEIN ANTIBODIES TEST RESULT NEGATIVE REFERENT VALUES What does high Anti-citrullinated protein antibodies test result negative referent values level mean?
+HIGH CORTISOL TEST RESULT REFERENT VALUES What does high cortisol test result referent values level mean?

 tests: